ClarkGH/smackhem/docs/portability-rules.md

 - Desktop is easy
 - Console is realistic

-Break them knowingly, not accidentally.
+Break them knowingly.
+With intent and not ignorance.

 ## Navigation